-Dessert cocktails are a popular after-dinner choice, allowing the diner to satisfy his or her sweet tooth without the heaviness of a larger dessert option.
+Dessert cocktails are a popular after-dinner choice, allowing the diner to satisfy their sweet tooth without the heaviness of a larger dessert option.
 Among dessert cocktails, chocolate-based drinks have surged in popularity.
 Chocolate liqueurs range from traditional crème de cacao to those with nutty or even spicy notes.
 Godiva, the renowned Belgian chocolatier, produces its own chocolate liqueur, adding a decadent and mouth-pleasing flavor to cocktails of many types.

-Here are some of our favorite chocolate cocktails to enjoy after a meal or as a nightcap.
+Here are some of our favorite chocolate cocktails, to enjoy after a meal or as a nightcap.
 These cocktails are also fantastic for holiday parties.

 Rich and satisfying, this chocolate-based martini is a sweet spin on a time-honored classic.
 It features two chocolate spirits and splashes of vanilla and cream to round it out.